oxylabs/Date-Parser-Tutorial/README.md

 datetime.datetime(2021, 9, 17, 0, 0)
 ```

 This function takes two arguments: the first is the string that represents the date.
-Second parameter is the format.
-If this function is unable to parse the string into datetime using the format supplied, it will raise a `ValueError`.
+The second parameter is the format.
+If this function cannot parse the string into datetime using the format supplied, it will raise a `ValueError`.

 The format string can be customized to convert a variety of scenarios.